There are many misconceptions and myths about Turnitin Feedback Studio--here is a list of common myths, busted:

 - MYTH: Turnitin only does plagiarism checking.

 REALITY: Turnitin’s suite of software and tools has many functions outside of plagiarism checking.
 Feedback Studio, in addition to plagiarism checking, enables feedback and grading for students and instructors to deter and move past plagiarism.
-In order to address contract cheating, we offer Authorship Investigate.
+In order to address contract cheating, we offer Authorship.
 And finally, for STEM-focused grading at scale, Gradescope helps transform grading into learning.